Blood test could replace risky food challenges for kids with allergies

 Summary

-This study looked at whether a blood test called the Basophil Activation Test (BAT) can accurately diagnose peanut and egg allergies in children.
-Currently, the best way to diagnose these allergies is a food challenge, where children eat increasing amounts of the allergen under medical supervision, which can cause severe allergic reactions.
-The BAT measures how a child's immune cells react to the allergen in a lab, making it a safer option.
-The study involved 140 children and compared BAT results to the standard food challenge to see if the blood test could reliably predict allergies.
+This study tested a blood test called the Basophil Activation Test (BAT) to see if it can accurately diagnose peanut and egg allergies in children.
+Currently, the gold standard is an oral food challenge, which can cause severe allergic reactions.
+The researchers compared BAT results to those from food challenges in 140 children to see if the blood test could be a safer alternative.

 Disclaimer Read more